mikumikudice/leaf/README.md

    Standart method.
 Save all data inside a .lua file.

    * `method = 'safe'`<br/>
    Magic method.
-Saves the file as a `file` and store the data in a slightly difficult way to change it.
+Saves the file as `file` and store the data in a slightly difficult way to change it.
 It usually causes errors of nullity if done (not sure why).
 It also adds `msg` as a message at the top of the file.

 - `leaf.load_data(file, method)`<br/>
 Returns the content of `file`.
 If an method was used to save the file, it must be specified with `method`.